Woven Being: Art for Zhegagoynak/Chicagoland: Block Museum - Northwestern University

 Project Team

-Project development is led by a collaborative team including Janet Dees (Steven and Lisa Munster Tananbum Curator of Modern and Contemporary Art); Jordan Poorman Cocker ([Gáuigú (Kiowa)), Terra Foundation Guest Co-Curator); Kathleen Bickford Berzock (Associate Director of Curatorial Affairs); Erin Northington (Susan and Stephen Wilson Associate Director, Campus and Community Education and Engagement); Dan Silverstein (Associate Director of Collections and Exhibition Management).
+Project development is led by a collaborative team including Janet Dees (former Steven and Lisa Munster Tananbum Curator of Modern and Contemporary Art); Jordan Poorman Cocker (Kiowa), Terra Foundation Guest Co-Curator); Kathleen Bickford Berzock (Associate Director of Curatorial Affairs); Erin Northington (Susan and Stephen Wilson Associate Director, Campus and Community Education and Engagement); Dan Silverstein (Associate Director of Collections and Exhibition Management).
 The project Terra Foundation Fellows are Marisa Cruz Branco (Isleta Pueblo) and Teagan Harris (Cherokee Nation).
 At Northwestern, we are grateful for the participation of the Center for Native American and Indigenous Research and its affiliates.
 We are also grateful for the participation of Indigenous knowledge sharers, including artists, community leaders, and scholars, and non-Indigenous allies, who are contributing to the exhibition process and to Woven Being’s presentation at Northwestern University.

 For more information about Native American and Indigenous research at Northwestern University visit Center for Native American and Indigenous Research (CNAIR)